techone --guide=cloud-management

 What prevention caught in practice

 Theory sounds good, but the real value of prevention only shows in concrete results.
-Here are a few real situations from recent months where a routine check caught a problem before it had a chance to become an outage.
-We do not name clients, but the scenarios are authentic.
+Here are typical patterns that routine management catches before they cause an outage.
+We see them repeatedly across clients.

 1. Missing index, two weeks before outage